 To view our Counseling Program Admissions Overview FAQ video, please click here.

-Application deadlines are: February 1, 2016 for fall admission and September 1, 2016 for spring admission.
+Application deadlines are: February 1 for summer/fall admission and September 1 for spring admission, each year.

 • A complete application includes:

 - a graduate application,

 - all transcripts from undergraduate and graduate degree work,